 Pakistan has a unique culture, which is neither Eastern nor Western but has its own blend of culture that makes it unique from the rest of the World.
 Various traditions and customs define different cultures in Pakistan.
 As far as marriage is concerned, Pakistan follows a culture where parents select a partner for their children with or without their consent.
 Although the trend has changed now there are some communities that still believe in getting their children married through relatives and family friends.
 Marriages due to peer pressure or forced by parents, relatives, etc are called arranged marriages, and the ones in which the couple chooses the partner themselves are called love marriages and mostly conducted as court marriage/civil marriage.

-Civil marriage in Pakistan is different than western world but still, not only considered to be a legal contract between two people but also a social contract as well as an emotional contract between two individuals who are involved in this type of relationship.
+Court marriage in Pakistan is different than western world but still, not only considered to be a legal contract between two people but also a social contract as well as an emotional contract between two individuals who are involved in this type of relationship.
 This means that there are various factors that need to be taken into account before entering into such an agreement.
-The first thing to consider is whether both parties involved in this kind of arrangement have reached the age of consent (18 years old).
+The first thing to consider is whether both parties involved in this kind of arrangement have reached the age of majority.

 Love and marriage are two of the most important issues in our life.
 Everyone wants to get married and to lead a happy life with their partner.
 In Pakistan, there are several customs and traditions that have to be followed before you can get married.
 The first thing is that you have to meet your future spouse’s parents and ask for their permission before proposing to them.
 If they accept then you can continue with your relationship, otherwise, you will have to wait for another year or more before you can propose again.

 Court Marriage is Islamic and Legal as per Hanafi Fiqah